Your cart is currently empty!

 Engine Turbo (Turbocharger)

-Most of the military diesel engines contain a turbocharger.
-That is one of the main reasons why we provide the turbocharger service in the first place.
-There is, however, a limit to the boost pressure allow per engine.
-This is because if the engine is extremely overworked it could cause permanent damage to its internal hardware, or, could cause overheating which will shut down the entire engine.
-Therefore, we only use turbochargers that are within the mechanical design and operating range per engine.
-Like the engines we re-manufacture, turbochargers can be used in a wide variety of applications.
+Most military diesel engines contain a turbocharger, which is why we provide the turbocharger service in the first place.
+There is, however, a limit to the boost pressure allow per engine: if the engine is extremely overworked, it could cause permanent damage to internal hardware, or overheating which will shut down the entire engine.
+Therefore, we only use turbochargers that are within the mechanical design and operating range of any given engine.

 Blowers

 Blowers are more commonly referred to as superchargers.
-A blower is a mechanical device, through forced induction, creates a greater flow of air into the engine.
-This provides the engine with more oxygen and in turn supports combustion to burn more fuel and increases the power of the engine.
-The power comes from the extra work that can be done per cycle.
+These provide the engine with more oxygen, supporting combustion to burn more fuel and increases the power.
 Some of the higher horsepower engines in larger military trucks, such as the HEMTT, contain blowers.

 Governors